NEWv0.25.0 — Agent-built dashboards, multi-modal media, desktop app →

 Service management

-kern install creates systemd user services for agents and the web server.
+kern install creates systemd user services for agents, the web server, and the proxy.
 This gives you:

 • Auto-restart on crash